CCecilia/roku-suite-desktop/README.md

 Open logger
 ```
-In the tools pane at the bottom of the remote there is toggle labele key logger.
+In the tools pane at the bottom of the remote there is toggle key logger.
 ```

 Once toggled active